timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 ## 6. Backfill data from source to target

-We recommend dumping the data from your source database on a per-table basis into CSV format, and restoring those CSVs into the target database using the `timescaledb-parallel-copy` tool.
+Dump the data from your source database on a per-table basis into CSV format, and restore those CSVs into the target database using the `timescaledb-parallel-copy` tool.

 To dump rows from the source table in CSV format, you can use `psql`'s `\copy`